1jamesthompson1/1jamesthompson1.github.io/index.md

 layout: home
 author_profile: true
 ---
-You can take a puruse around.
+You can take a peruse around.
 Your probably going to find lots of words written by me!